ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 <sub>TAB to accordion</sub>
 </p>

-`TAB` focuses the next focusable element (if not also visually indicating the header button and/or the entire accordion).
+`TAB` focuses the next focusable element (and maybe also visually indicate the header button and/or the entire accordion) in each open panel.
 All focusable elements in the accordion are included in the `TAB` sequence.

 <p>
 <kbd><img src="spec-images/Accordion-9.png"></kbd>